Author Salman Rushdie attacked on lecture stage in New York

 11 of11

 CHAUTAUQUA, N.Y.
-(AP) — Salman Rushdie, the author whose writing led to death threats from Iran in the 1980s, was attacked Friday as he was about to give a lecture in western New York.
+(AP) — Salman Rushdie, the author whose writing led to death threats from Iran in the 1980s, was attacked and apparently stabbed in the neck Friday by a man who rushed the stage as he was about to give a lecture in western New York.

-An Associated Press reporter witnessed a man storm the stage at the Chautauqua Institution and begin punching or stabbing Rushdie as he was being introduced.
-The author was taken or fell to the floor, and the man was restrained.
+A bloodied Rushdie, 75, was flown to a hospital.
+His condition was not immediately known.

 Written By